Terrorist attacks are sudden and unpredictable and generally calculated to create a climate of fear or terror among the public.

 The ProtectUK website has further advice on steps you can take to keep yourself safe.

-We can give you the support and information you need to move forward after a terrorist attack.
+We can give you the support and information you need to move forward after a terrorist attack through the Support Hub

 It's normal to experience a range of emotions, such as distress, grief, and anxiety after an attack has taken place.
 If you have travelled abroad then these feelings might not go away after you return to the UK.

-If you’re a foreign tourist or visitor and have been affected by a terrorist attack in England or Wales then we can offer support to you during your stay.
+If you're an international citizen or visitor and have been affected by a terrorist attack in the UK we can offer support to you during your stay.

 You can get in touch by:

-You can also create a free account on My Support Space – an online resource with interactive guides (including guides on coping after experiencing terrorism) to help you manage the impact crime has had on you.
+You can also create a free account on My Support Space – an online resource with interactive guides, including guides on coping after experiencing terrorism.

 Further support and information: